-Convenor: Professor Heather O'Donoghue
+Convenor: Professor Heather O'Donoghue (heather.odonoghue@ell.ox.ac.uk)

 This course is designed to be flexible enough to meet two needs.
 On the one hand, beginners in Old Norse will be introduced to a varied range of Old Norse Icelandic prose and poetry, and be able to set these texts in their historical and cultural contexts.
 On the other, those who have already studied some Old Norse will be able to focus on texts directly relevant or complementary to their own interests and expertise.